Key Takeaways

-Is your website helping Google help its search engine users?
 If so, Google will reward you with more traffic.
-Your website is a living, breathing entity and every update you make to your website helps Google understand how visitors interact with your website.
+Your website is a living, breathing entity.
+Every update you make to your website helps Google understand how visitors interact with it.

-What do you need to do to impress Google?
+What do you need to do to get more traffic from Google?

-Here are 10 things you should do to make sure you that Google loves you.
+Here are 10 things you should do to ensure Google loves you.
+These will also help you get more traffic from Google.

 1. Make your website load faster